 1. Experience the San Mateo County Fair

-The 88th Annual San Mateo County Fair runs from June 4-12, 2022, and is the perfect family outing.
+The annual San Mateo County Fair runs from June 3-11, 2023, and is the perfect family outing.
 With over 15+ food concessions and 60+ commercial vendors, the Fair brings you a variety of amazing foods, arts, crafts, games, and entertainment.
 Once you are inside the San Mateo County Fair, there are several free activities for both adults and kids, including the Fair Farm where you can see goats, sheep, cows, and pigs, as well as the Family Fun Zone, Robotics Zone, and Pig Racing!
 The San Mateo County Fair features plenty of carnival rides for all ages, including roller coasters, Ferris wheels, bumper cars, teacups, and more.
-We recommend purchasing your tickets ahead of time.

 2. Pick Your Own Berries at a Local Farm